William-Liang808/William-Liang808.github.io/essays/lets-not-reinvent-the-wheel.md

 ## Disadvantages

 You may finish whatever work you may have a little too fast.
 If you're getting paid by the hour, this may be the only downside that I see.
-Other than that, in my opinion there are no disadvantages to using a framework such as Semantic.
+Other than that, in my opinion there are no disadvantages to using a framework such as Semantic.<br />